danlunt1976/UM_Bristol/Backups.md

 Home and ummodel are backed up.

-Not sure if every night or every 7 days.
+Not sure if every night or every 7 days?